ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 Once you activate the `ThinkGeo UI Android` or `ThinkGeo UI iOS` license to start your evaluation, you should be able to see the map with our Cloud Maps layer!
 You can double-click to zoom in, and track zoom in by holding down the Ctrl key and tracking the map.

-iOS Map             |   Android Map :-------------------------:|:-------------------------:
+Running on iOS              |   Running on Android :-------------------------:|:-------------------------:
 <img src="./assets/Pinch_Map_ScreenShot_iOS.gif"  width="270" height="610">|<img src="./assets/Pinch_Map_ScreenShot_Android.gif"  width="270" height="610">